Killing of suspected Iranian nuclear mastermind risks confrontation as Trump exits | Politics

 The death of Mohsen Fakhrizadeh, who Iranian media said died in hospital after armed assassins gunned him down in his car, will also complicate any effort by U.S. President-elect Joe Biden to revive the detente of Barack Obama's presidency.
 Iran pointed the finger at Israel, while implying the killing had the blessing of the departing Trump.
 Foreign Minister Javad Zarif wrote on Twitter of "serious indications of (an) Israeli role".

 There was silence from foreign capitals.
 Israel declined to comment.
-In the United States, the White House, Pentagon, State Department and CIA all declined to comment, as did Biden's transition team.
+The White House, Pentagon, U.S. State Department and CIA also declined to comment, as did Biden's transition team.
 Fakhrizadeh has been described by Western and Israeli intelligence services for years as the mysterious leader of a covert atomic bomb programme halted in 2003, which Israel and the United States accuse Tehran of trying to restore.
 Iran has long denied seeking to weaponise nuclear energy.

 "Unfortunately, the medical team did not succeed in reviving (Fakhrizadeh), and a few minutes ago, this manager and scientist achieved the high status of martyrdom after years of effort and struggle," Iran's armed forces said in a statement.
 The semi-official news agency Tasnim said "terrorists blew up another car" before firing on a vehicle carrying Fakhrizadeh and his bodyguards in an ambush outside the capital.